 Different data is updated at different intervals.

 The main voter data is updated every month.
 You can see the date of the last SOE book closings loaded on the Main Menu in the Voter Info section header.
-We usually have the previous month's book closing data processed and live between the 9th and 12th of each month.
-So the voter data is usually never more than 2 to 6 weeks behind the daily county data.
+We usually have the previous month's book closing data processed and live between the 15th and 18th of each month.
+So the voter data is usually never more than 3 to 7 weeks behind the daily county data.

 Phone number data is updated at different times.
 Some phone numbers come from the voter registration data, other phone data comes from an annual residential phone directory we receive and match around March/April each year.
 Other phone numbers come from the various license list matches we do towards the beginning of each year.
 We also offer 3rd party enhanced phone numbers that can be ordered at any time.
 Finally, campaigns can provide their own phone number lists matched to voter numbers for us to load into their dataset.